-Our initial funding was provided by our original Funding Partners: the NHMRC, the Australian Government Department of Health, NSW Ministry of Health, ACT Health and the HCF Research Foundation.
+The Prevention Centre’s initial funding was provided by its original funding partners: NHMRC, Australian Government Department of Health, NSW Ministry of Health, ACT Health and the HCF Research Foundation.

-In 2017 the Australian Government, through the Department of Health, provided us with a further $10 million for 10 specific research projects under the Boosting Prevention program, which is funded from the Medical Research Future Fund.
+In 2017, the Australian Government, through the Department of Health, provided the Prevention Centre with a further $10 million for 10 specific research projects under the Medical Research Future Fund’s Boosting Preventive Health Research initiative.

-In 2018, we were refunded for a further five years until 2023.
-Our current Funding Partners are NHMRC, Australian Government Department of Health, ACT Health, Cancer Council Australia, NSW Ministry of Health, Wellbeing SA, Tasmanian Department of Health, and VicHealth.
+In 2018, the Prevention Centre was refunded for a further five years until 2023 by the NHMRC, Australian Government Department of Health, ACT Health, Cancer Council Australia, NSW Ministry of Health, Wellbeing SA, Tasmanian Department of Health, and VicHealth.

-Through our Chief Investigators and the Collaboration for Enhanced Research Impact (CERI), the Prevention Centre has links with the following universities, policy agencies and organisations.
+During more than a decade of research, collaboration and engagement, the Prevention Centre has developed links with the following universities, policy agencies and organisations.

 - Australian National University